There is no reason why stepping stones have to be just functional. This project lets you create a unique piece for your garden!

 You might even consider edging pieces.
-Lay them on their side, paint, and put into place. :-)
+Lay them on their side, paint, and put them into place. :-)

 The best weather for this project would be a nice, sunny day, maybe even with a bit of a breeze.
 You’ll likely want to scrub or rinse off your stones to remove any concrete residue that may prevent the paint from adhering properly.
-Please note, you don’t have to purchase a specific scrubbing tool for this, you could use an old hairbrush, a dirty old rag, an old toothbrush or such.
+Please note, you don’t have to purchase a specific scrubbing tool for this, you could use an old hairbrush, a dirty old rag, an old toothbrush, or such.
 And no, not your significant other’s toothbrush, even in a moment of anger.

 Don’t be impatient.
 Let them dry.

 Because this project was completed using items I already had in the garage, afterthought mentioned that weed barrier fabric would have been splendid, but…

 We’re used to weeds around here, but if you are not, consider laying fabric on the path where you will place your stones.
 I actually enjoy the more natural look and not one that is so refined.
 We do, after all, live in the country.

 Trim, yank, pull, or do whatever is necessary to clear weeds from the area where your stones will be.
 Keep in mind, you don’t want to fight with things getting in the way when painting.
 As for the Vinca major shown, take my advice.
 Don’t plant it.
 We’ll talk about that later.
 Maybe.

 An easy way to do this is to place the stones as you wish, then run a weed trimmer over the tops and sides of the stones to clear away any plant growth.